kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `vim.NIL`

-  If set\, log output is written to the given logfile\, insetad of displaying it in the vscode output pane\.
+  If set\, log output is written to the given logfile\, instead of displaying it in the vscode output pane\.
 Log output is always appended so you are responsible for rotating the file\.

 - **`perl.logLevel`**: `integer`